Knowledge base

 This guide provides the most common IMAP server addresses.
 These can be used to perform the copy of the content of your old email addresses to your Infomaniak email address.

-Important note: For Gmail, Yahoo, Outlook, and iCloud, you usually need to generate an "Application Password" in the security settings of your original account to authorize the copy.
+Important note: For Gmail, Yahoo, Outlook, and iCloud, you generally need to generate an "App Password" in the security settings of your original account to authorize the copy.

 If necessary, do not hesitate to contact your previous email provider to ask for the exact mail server to enter.